-LSB high-level outcome on to deliver a change in of provider/consumer/services affected) Review date Action to deliver a step change in standards of transparency to help consumers (i) to understand the price and service they will receive, what redress is available and the regulatory status of their provider and (ii) to compare providers Description of current and planned actions, including scope of action (i.e. types of provider/consumer/services affected) Our initial work will focus on ensuring we understand how the market is currently operating, what levels of good practice are already in place and what consumers of barristers' services may expect / aspire to see.
+LSB high-level outcome Current and planned actions by the frontline regulator Timings for each action with key milestones Review date Action to deliver a step change in standards of transparency to help consumers (i) to understand the price and service they will receive, what redress is available and the regulatory status of their provider and (ii) to compare providers Description of current and planned actions, including scope of action (i.e. types of provider/consumer/services affected) Our initial work will focus on ensuring we understand how the market is currently operating, what levels of good practice are already in place and what consumers of barristers' services may expect / aspire to see.
 This work will also draw on the BSB's existing evidence base in this area; for example, the BSB's Risk Outlook identified that there is a lack of information to help consumers choose an appropriate lawyer, with little to help them distinguish between lawyers on quality, value and affordability.
 The BSB has undertaken initial desk research on the information provided on chambers' websites regarding their fees.
 We will investigate further the different charging models and fee arrangements being used in the market and gather more information about common fee disputes.
-We are also already responding to some of the findings of the CMA review in current work on public access guidance for barristers, clerks and lay clients in light of the evidence which has emerged from the CMA's report, and testing this with consumers; (ii) exploring whether to make the provision of the guidance to lay clients mandatory, to improve transparency and ensure that all clients have the same level of basic understanding about public access; (iii) consulting on a new requirement for barristers to disclose the level of PII cover to public access clients; and (iv) reviewing our model client care letters in light of the CMA findings, and testing these with consumers.
+We are also already responding to some of the findings of the CMA review in current work on public access barristers.
+This includes: reviewing our public access guidance for barristers, clerks and lay clients in light of the evidence which has emerged from the CMA's report, and testing this with consumers; exploring whether to make the provision of the guidance to lay clients mandatory, to improve transparency and ensure that all clients have the same level of basic understanding about public access; consulting on a new requirement for barristers to disclose the level of PII cover to public access clients; and reviewing our model client care letters in light of the CMA findings, and testing these with consumers.
 Policy consultation approved by Board and issued end of September 2017 Rule changes consultation from March 2018 Rule changes submitted to the LSB June - September 2018 New rules to come into force from